rahodges/Amns/README.md

 - Microsoft RMS Utilities for The Big Bad Woof
 - Other Projects Not Listed Here

-Aspects of this are generated from NitroCast, formerly known as DbModel.
+Aspects of this are generated from NitroCast (NitroGen file extensions), formerly known as DbModel.